Xeus/newslint-server/README.md

 ## TODO

-* logging
+* logging needs to save somewhere
 * make safe default `settings.py`
-* celery for scraping a url
+* celery for scraping a url (install redis where?)
-* front-end design
+* api routes
+* save to db